-Australia has a total land area of 7.7 million km^2 , however, less than 6per cent of this land area has soil conditions suitable for annual crops (Harvey and Perrett 2011).
+Australia has a total land area of 7.7 million km2.
+However, less than 6 percent of this land area has soil conditions suitable for annual crops (Harvey and Perrett 2011).
 Approximately half of this suitable land area is planted annually for commercial grain crop production.
 Grains either refined or whole, are a basic staple food of most people, so they are treated as major tradable crops in the world.
-Australia is a relatively small producer of grains on a global scale, however, due to its low level consumption, it accounts for a significant portion of global trade (PwC 2011).
-A summary of grain crops production and consumption in Australia from 1995 to 2010 is shown in Table 1.
+Australia is a relatively small producer of grains on a global scale, however, due to its low-level consumption, it accounts for a significant portion of global trade (PwC 2011).

 Wheat is Australia's main grain crop and came to Australia with the European settlement in 1788 (GRDC 2010).
-Australia produces around 3per cent of the world's wheat but accounts for 10-15 per cent of the world's annual global wheat trade.
 Despite the economic benefits of wheat production, the environmental cost is considerably high in Australia.
-Emission statistics for wheat production varies between researchers.
+Emission statistics for wheat production varies among researchers.
 Bradbear and Sharon (2011) reported that the equivalent of 304 kg of carbon dioxide (CO2) was emitted during the production and delivery to port of 1 tonne of wheat, whereas Muir (2013) mentioned this statistics is 205 kg per tonne and Biswas et al. (2010) reported 400 kg of CO2 per tonne.
-So this study considered the average emission as 354 kg per tonne based on these statistics to convert tonnes into CO_2e .
-Barley is the second-biggest field grain crop produced in Australia.
-The rate of emissions in the atmosphere from 1 tonne of barley production also accounts for 244 kg of CO2e emissions.
+So this study considered the average emission as 354 kg per tonne based on these statistics to convert tonnes into CO2e.
+Whereas the rate of emissions in the atmosphere from 1 tonne of barley production also accounts for 244 kg of CO2e emissions.

 Pulses are annual crops that are used for human and animal food.
-Muir (2013) calculated 153 kg CO_2e emissions for 1 tonne of chickpeas.
-Oilseeds are used for the production of oils and livestock feed.
-Cottonseed and canola constitute around 90 per cent of Australian oilseed production.
+Muir (2013) calculated 153 kg CO2e emissions for 1 tonne of chickpeas.
 Leng (2012) calculated 1 tonne of cottonseed yields approximately 200 kg of oil, 500 kg of cottonseed meal and 300 kg of hulls, and altogether requires 20GJ of energy.
-On the other hand, Collison et al. (2012) calculated 1 tonne of rapeseed/canola produces 539 kg CO_2e emissions.
+On the other hand, Collison et al. (2012) calculated 1 tonne of rapeseed/canola produces 539 kg CO2e emissions.
+Rice is both an important sequester of CO2 from the atmosphere and a significant source of GHG emissions.
+Maraseni et al. (2009) found 1 kg of rice yield generates emissions of 0.18 kg CO2e.